fonnesbeck/Bios8366/software.md

 On Linux, you can issue a similar command with `apt-get` or `yum`, depending on which Linux distribution you are using.

+Git can also be installed using the `conda` tool described below.

 In addition to installing Git locally, we will be using [GitHub](https://github.com/ "GitHub · Build software better, together.") to remotely store and share our code and documents.
 If you do not already have a GitHub account of your own, you can [request an educational account](https://github.com/edu) that will allow you to create private repositories that you can use for your course work.

 ## Python